fork-handles/forkhandles/values4k/README.md

 Lightweight, validatable base Value types - aka Microtypes - aka Tinytypes

-## Motivation & Concepts
+## Installation

-Subvert primitive obsession and provide type safety and other facilities for JVM programs.
+In Gradle, install the BOM and then any other modules in the dependency block:

 ```kotlin
 implementation(platform("dev.forkhandles:forkhandles-bom:X.Y.Z"))
 implementation("dev.forkhandles:values4k")
 ```

+## Motivation & Concepts
+Subvert primitive obsession and provide type safety and other facilities for JVM programs.

 ### Typesafety